amazon-science/chronos-forecasting/README.md

 ## 📝 Citation

-If you find Chronos models useful for your research, please consider citing the associated [paper](https://arxiv.org/abs/2403.07815):
+If you find the code useful for your research, please consider citing the associated [paper](https://arxiv.org/abs/2412.05244):

 ```
 @InProceedings{masserano2024enhancing,